keyvan/PipesAndFilters4DotNet/readme.txt

 Contact Info: http://keyvan.tel
 ******************************************************************
-This is a generic .NET library written in C# to faciliate the implementation of Pipes and Filters pattern in .NET along with a Keyword in Context (KWIC) implementation example.
+This is a generic .NET library written in C# to faciliate the implementation of Pipes and Filters pattern (also known as Pipeline pattern) in .NET alongwith a Keyword in Context (KWIC) implementation example.

+Pipes and

 The implementation is described in details on my blog: